LaMMMy/blogfiles/BizTalk_SendPort_ClientCerts.md

 But honestly, how is it over half-way through January and I haven't written anything at all?
 Well, mostly it's because I've been busy trying to figure out to get client certificates to work with our BizTalk services.
 This was something that, all along, we just assumed would be a "flick-a-switch" type implementation.
 You'd think after so many disappointments, I'd have learned by now, there is no such thing in the world of BizTalk.

 So, at first I assumed it would all be handled by IIS and BizTalk would just chug along in the background.
-This was in part due to my naivety with BizTalk and even more than naive level of understanding of SSL and certificates in general (I mean looking back, did I really expect some kind of magically certificate sender to step-in and pass along the cert?)
+This was in part due to my naivety with BizTalk and my more-than-naive level of understanding of SSL and certificates in general (I mean looking back, did I really expect some kind of magically certificate sender to step-in and pass along the cert?)

-So anyway, enough rambling

 # The Problem #
 **TransportWithMessageCredential:** Now, I'm not saying there is a problem with this Security Mode, but from the start, my colleagues and I **both** saw it and instantly assumed:

-> oh, that must mean you can just provide both, for now let's just use the message credentials part until we get the client certs issued.
+> oh, that must mean you can just provide both transport(client cert) and message security on this single dialog, yay!
+For now let's just use the message credentials part until we get the client certs issued.

 So with that being said, the biggest problem was the fact that I lacked knowledge, but really, take a look at this dialog box, with all it's options I swear it was TRYING to trick me: